-Instructions: Move your mouse over the picture below and watch to see the difference between low CRI and high CRI.
+Instructions: Move the drag button in the center of the picture below and watch to see the difference between low CRI and high CRI.

 Factors Affecting the Number of Lamps Required

-Instructions: Place your cursor over the numbers below to determine the factors that affect the number of lamps required:
+Instructions: Click on the hot spots below to determine the factors that affect the number of lamps required: